LemonPi/benchtracker/README.md

   interest (i.e.: y axis) is minimum channel width, then the "gmean" operation over "circuits" will merge the circuit axis by calculating the geometric mean of all circuits' minimum channel width.

-**Overlay**: in the plotter, if you choose an overlay axis "P", then all lines in the same plot will have the same parameter values except P value.
-In other words, the legend of the plot in this case will be "P".
+**Line Series**: in the plotter, if you choose a parameter to be a line series, then a different line will be produced for each distinct value of that parameter on each plot.

 # Tools
 Each tool has usage information and additional options found by running them with `-h`. **It is highly recommended those be consulted**.
 The documentation here will only present the overall flow (pictured below), see command line help for detailed usage of each tool.